dusterio/laravel-aws-worker/README.md

 ```

 From now on, AWS will do POST /worker/schedule to your endpoint every minute - kind of the same effect we achieved when editing a UNIX cron file.
 The important difference here is that the worker environment still has to run a web process in order to execute scheduled tasks.
+Behind the scenes it will do something very similar to a built-in `schedule:run` command.

 Your scheduled tasks should be defined in ```App\Console\Kernel::class``` - just where they normally live in Laravel, eg.: